Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 // A 2x2 matrix.
 var matrix = [
     [ 1, 2 ],    // row 0
     [ 3, 4 ],    // row 1.
-You can have that dummy comma there, but better to omit.
+You can leave that dummy comma there, but better to omit; confuses some old JS engines.
 ];
 console.log(matrix[0][1]);   // Shows 2.
 Ie matrix(row 0, col 1) in mathematical thinking.